Daniel Grassl: 2020–2021 season

 Grassl won the 2020 CS Budapest Trophy and was assigned to make his Grand Prix debut at the 2020 Internationaux de France, but this event was also cancelled as a result of the pandemic.

 Grassl won his third consecutive Italian national title in December, after which he tested positive for COVID-19, as a result of which he was off the ice for a month and a half due to quarantine and subsequent concerns about the condition of his heart.
-Grassl was assigned to compete at the 2021 World Championships in Stockholm, where he placed twelfth.
-Grassl and Matteo Rizzo's placements qualified two berths for Italian men at the 2022 Winter Olympics in Beijing.
+Grassl was assigned to compete at the 2021 World Championships in Stockholm, Sweden, where he placed twelfth.
+Grassl and Matteo Rizzo's placements qualified two berths for Italian men at the 2022 Winter Olympics in Beijing, China.
 They were both subsequently named to the Italian team for the 2021 World Team Trophy.
 Rizzo later withdrew due to a positive COVID test, as a result of which Grassl was the lone Italian man in the competition.
 He was tenth in the short program and seventh in the free skate, while Team Italy finished in fourth place.